Business Case Studies

 Meon Valley Butchers

 Meon Valley Butchers has adapted and evolved during the COVID-19 pandemic into a business that they feel can survive in the long term.
 As well as upgrading to a digital customer system, they launched The Pantry, an e-commerce platform, quickly becoming local heroes by delivering products free of charge to local neighbourhoods during the lockdowns.
-Meon valley Butchers now deliver nationally.
+Meon Valley Butchers now deliver nationally.

 The team also support local events, donate to homeless charities, and work hard to ensure they put money back into the local economy and support the local farms with which they are partnered.

-Adapting and advancing to the consumer needs, Anyfish boasts a whole team of experts.
+Adapting and advancing to match consumer needs, Anyfish boasts a whole team of experts.
 From producing their very own ready-meal range, and smoking all the locally sourced fish themselves... they also stock locally produced deli products.

 Recently the business has diversified into providing a charter boat called Dotty offering fishing trips, day cruises and celebrations whilst exploring Chichester.

 By Ross Garcia is all about supporting other independent businesses to enhance the local economy, such as their coffee beans.

 Also protecting the planet is close to the heart of the business, which proudly uses eco-friendly towels, renewable energy, and locally sourced sustainable products made from ocean waste plastics.

 Susie Watson Designs